 Credit cards with travel rewards programs might help you earn points and discounts that you can use toward vacation.
 In addition, you may get free nights at your favourite hotels or airline tickets.
 These cards come with a slew of perks and rewards that can help you take advantage of your spending habits, such as complimentary upgrades to first-class seats, access to exclusive airport lounges, and free meals.

 You can’t beat travel credit cards if you want the best of the best for credit card rewards.
 But these cards are impressive in more ways than just their rewards.
-They also tend to offer terrific insurance packages, premium perks, and massive sign-up bonuses.
+They also offer terrific insurance packages, premium perks, and massive sign-up bonuses.
 In addition, you might earn reward points for everyday purchases and travel-related expenses with a travel credit card.

 What are the advantages of using a travel credit card?